Hiking light Birding light

 Hiking light, Birding light, Spanish Light throughout the Cuban countryside!

 February 17 – Friday, February 28, 2020

-Interact with Cuban nature, support Cuban conservationists and Cuban birds while improving
+Interact with Cuban nature, support Cuban conservationists and Cuban birds while improving your Spanish!

 This 12-day adventure is uniquely designed for curious conservationists, interested birders, and amateur ecologists who want to interact meaningfully with a variety of Cuban nature specialists, archaeologists, biologists, historians and artists and give support to Cuban civil society.
 Conservation and conversation come together to deepen our understanding of Cuba and the Cuban people.
 Join Cuba’s national campaign to protect the environment while visiting uniquely beautiful national parks.
 Emphasis is on gaining an appreciation of birds, nature, conservation, creative eco-tourism, and the work that Cuban naturalists are doing to protect and nourish the environment in Cuba.
 We will engage in light hiking in protected areas while practicing our Spanish (not a prerequisite) with our Cuban friends who work in the private sector of conservation and avian research.
 We will also sample the new trends in creole and international cuisine with Cuba’s growing private sector.